 - Put your cursor at the end of a line and press the

-Enterkey on your keyboard. - Tap the insert new line button, which looks like a left pointing arrow (hover over the line to see it).
+Insert New Linebutton, which looks like a left pointing arrow (hover over the line to see it).

 How to Duplicate a Line